Code-Institute-Submissions/Ge-ez-Memory-Game/README.md

 #### Examples and Tutorials and Samples

-* [The freecodecamp/](https://www.freecodecamp.org/) used for the project and understand the syntacs for my code.
+* [The freecodecamp](https://www.freecodecamp.org/) used for the project and understand the syntacs for my code.
-* [Youtuber](https://www.whatsdev.com/) used to for inspiration and ideas for the wbiste structure.
+* [Whatsdev] (https://www.whatsdev.com/) used to for inspiration and ideas for the wbiste structure.
-* [Youtuber](http://www.cleverprogrammer.com/)used to for inspiration and ideas for the game structure.
+* [cleverprogrammer] (http://www.cleverprogrammer.com/)used to for inspiration and ideas for the game structure.
-* [Mozilla.org](https://developer.mozilla.org/en-US/)used for the project and understand the syntacs for my code.
+* [Mozilla.org] (https://developer.mozilla.org/en-US/)used for the project and understand the syntacs for my code.

  ##### Inspiration resources for writing this README file: